Slant Wells and Submarine Aquifers: The Future of Desalination

 Read more

-Local Company Geoscience Support Services provides slant well technology for the Doheny Ocean Desalination Project
+Geoscience Support Services provides slant well technology for Monterey Peninsula Water Supply Project, saves marine life

 Read more